Managing the Research Project

 If a partner or contractor fails to deliver the agreed scope of work, there should be a dispute resolution mechanism in the contract to terminate the agreement that clearly indicates the jurisdiction/law that will apply when managing the dispute.
 If no agreement is reached or if overseas jurisdiction applies then the Working Overseas – Guidance for Managers advises obtaining early legal advice and notifying your Head of Department and Faculty Dean.

-The Foreign and Commonwealth Office provides guidance on countries considered hazardous and the Working Overseas – Guidance for Managers advises PIs to establish an evacuation procedure at the start of the project to ensure the safety of all staff members working on the project, irrespective of whether they are Imperial employees.
+UK Government Foreign Travel Advice provides further guidance and the Working Overseas – Guidance for Managers advises PIs to establish an evacuation procedure at the start of the project to ensure the safety of all staff members working on the project, irrespective of whether they are Imperial employees.